- WORLD EDITIONAustraliaNorth AmericaWorld

 Since late September, China has introduced several initiatives aimed at instilling market confidence, yet copper prices have slumped by nearly 10 percent.
 According to Citigroup (NYSE:C), which recently lowered its copper price forecast, these measures fall short of addressing the demand-side weakness in China’s copper market.

-Analysts have noted that the potential return of US tariffs under Donald Trump’s re-election could add further pressure to copper demand by stifling Chinese exports.
+Analysts have noted that the potential return of US tariffs after Donald Trump’s re-election could add further pressure to copper demand by stifling Chinese exports.
 Meanwhile, the structural challenges within China’s copper industry complicate the situation further.
-The country’s heavy investment in copper smelting capacity over recent years have led to oversupply, crowding out imports and intensifying competition in the global market.
+The country’s heavy investment in copper smelting capacity in recent years has led to oversupply, crowding out imports and intensifying competition in the global market.

 Despite the focus on debt relief, many analysts expect China to eventually introduce more fiscal and monetary measures to support the economy.
 In late September, President Xi Jinping called for further fiscal and monetary support to bolster economic activity, including measures aimed at stabilizing the real estate market.